No

 Cooperating with other bodies such as Tanzania Tourism Confederation (TTC), TTB develops international marketing strategies to ensure that tourism reaches international level.
 One of the strategies is to prepare trips for different foreign tourism stakeholders including journalists for them to experience what is happening in Tanzania.

-“We recently invited 5 journalists from United Arab Emirates and 9 journalists from South Africa for a three day trip, for the same purpose of publicity.
+journalists from South Africa for a three day trip, for the same purpose

 With satisfaction and astonishment most of them confessed it was their first time to seeing lions live.
 We know if we win them, it’s easier to make the impact in their countries”.
 Tengeneza said.